I Used the Search Console Removals Tool — Now What?

 3. You used Removals on a URL that should stay indexed

-You saw an old snippet on the SERP you didn’t like, used Removals to “delete” — and the URL you wanted to keep is now invisible for 6 months.
+You saw an old snippet on the SERP you didn’t like and used Removals to “delete” it — and now the URL you actually wanted to keep is invisible for about 6 months.
+If this is you, jump to Step 4 and cancel the request.

 4. Using Removals on URLs you don’t own

-• Temporary removals: temporarily suppress URLs you own
+• Temporary Removals — temporarily suppress URLs you own (this is the one most people mean).

 Shortest path to fix